35-Year-Old Second Baseman – Toronto Blue Jays

 Maicer Izturis Contract Information:

-Agreed to a three-year, $9 million contract with the Blue Jays in November of 2012.
+Signed a minor league contract with the Blue Jays in January of 2016.

 To instantly reveal our fantasy analysis of every player – including Maicer Izturis – simply subscribe now.

 |Oct.
 2||@TB||Did not play.|